Property First vs. Tenant First Rent to Own

 At HOS Financial, we use a “Tenant First” model.
 People come to us who want to initiate a lease purchase program and leave the rent cycle behind.
 We can match them with any house that is for sale; if you have a house you want to sell (and it meets our guidelines), you can sell your house this way.
 However (and this is how the vast majority of our investors work), you can put investment funds toward the purchase of a house that a tenant has identified as the one that he or she wants to move into.
 If you don’t have the funds to purchase an entire house, you can join in with other investors to Joint Venture and own the house together.

 We find (and screen) the tenants.
 We administer the program.
 We know what the borrower/tenants need to do to qualify, and we help them to stay on track.
 You invest your funds, and you collect monthly Cashflow and profit from sale when the borrower/tenant purchases the house at the end of the term.
 You can then re-invest it in another property, or you can walk away with the money you made.

 Our program has helped many Investors make great “passive” income — and we have also helped a lot of consumers escape the rent cycle.
 We stand ready to answer all of your questions — and to help you become the next satisfied investor with HOS Financial.
-Give one of our investment experts a call today — and we will help you get started on the road to real estate profits.
+Contact one of our investment experts today — and we will help you get started on the road to real estate profits.